CBDOO at your service

 Vaporization is one of the most effective ways of consuming cannabinoids, including CBD.
 And it's the best way to consume your CBD flowers.

-Vaporization is a method of heating (not burning) the compounds in the hemp plant.
-The substances are heated to between 160 and 180 degrees to transform them into vapor.
+Vaporization is a method that involves heating (not burning) the compounds in the hemp plant.
+The substances are heated to between 160 and 180 degrees to turn them into vapor.

 Once these compounds are transformed into vapor, you can inhale the cannabinoids, including CBD.